 - 104. These costs may be incurred as follows: - Utilities billed to you from Estates services - Utilities where you pay the bills directly to a utility provider/supplier - Any other utilities charged by another organisation (e.g. NHS) - 105.
 The department should budget for all of these types of cost.
 Please remember to budget against your current year forecast and not on historic budgets. - 106.
-Please also reflect on any new spaces or changes in use, such as large new equipment, that may impact you during the year. - 107.
-General inflation guidance to use for utility costs can be found under Appendix A. - 108.
-For very high electricity users, Estates Services work directly with the department in one to one sessions to develop a refined understanding of consumption and pricing assumptions for next year.
-If your department is selected then Estates will contact you via your divisional financial controller.
-If you have been involved in 'High user energy budgeting groups' in the past, then the expectation should be that Estates will work with you again this year.
+Please also reflect on any new spaces or changes in use, such as large new equipment, that may impact you during the year. - 107.General inflation guidance to use for utility costs can be found under Section 1. - 108.
+For very high electricity users, it might be appropriate for Estates Services to work directly with the department in one to one sessions to develop a refined understanding of consumption and pricing assumptions for next year.
+If you have been involved in 'High user energy budgeting groups' in the past, then the expectation should be that Estates might work with you again this year.